ralph1802/ralph1802/README.md

     <h1>Hi there, I'm Ralph!👋🏽 (Axel Leos)</h1>
 </div>

-I'm a Systems Engineer and a Self-Taught Programmer with a passion for technology and innovation.
+<div align="center">I'm a Systems Engineer and a Self-Taught Programmer with a passion for technology and innovation.</div>

 <div align="center">
     <h3>⚡ Stack</h3>